 - Choose a window seat, or wherever you can be seated farthest from other passengers.

 - Some experts suggest checking bags to reduce the number of touch-points for your stuff—but the fact is any luggage you bring is going to be in contact with a lot of surfaces regardless.

 - Wear a mask, obviously—all major airlines still require them for passengers older than 2 years of age, except when eating or drinking, and the CDC has provided guidance encouraging airlines to eject passengers who won't wear masks.

 - Eat before or after you go to the airport, so you don't have to remove your mask to eat while on your flight or to eat in the airport.

 Is it safe to fly internationally right now?

 Nonessential international travel is discouraged by the CDC unless you are fully vaccinated.
-However, even vaccinated individuals can still get and spread COVID-19.
+However, even vaccinated individuals can still get and spread COVID-19, especially in areas with high rates of transmission.
 Restrictions also still apply to international travel to and from many countries.
-The CDC asks all international travelers to get tested with a viral test three to five days after returning from any trip abroad, and to self-monitor for any symptoms.

 If you do need to fly abroad, be sure to follow local and national public health and travel guidelines for your destination, and during the flight, follow the suggestions above.

-Another important note: All air passengers coming to the United States, including U.S. citizens, are required to have a negative COVID-19 test result or documentation of recovery from COVID-19 before they board a flight to the United States.
+Another important note: All air passengers coming to the United States, including U.S. citizens may need to follow certain guidelines too, whether that's having a negative Covid test result or documentation of vaccination or recovery from COVID-19 before boarding a flight to the United States.

 Is it safe to stay at a hotel right now?